Table of Contents Show

 Other Things to Know About Coral Reef Fishes

 There are some dangerous fishes out there, too.
 One such is a sea anemone, which shares a mutualistic relationship with clownfish, but they have venomous stings that are harmful to other fish.
 Sea anemones have tiny toxic harpoons on their tentacles.

 All of the polyps, including the fishes, have different survival mechanisms.
 For instance, the Gobies species can avoid predators by hiding in the sand or tucking themselves into coral crevices.

 For their growth and survival, these fishes form different relationships with the corals or other polyps.
 All sorts of relationships can be seen, for example, mutualistic, symbiotic, or commensalism.
-Hawkfish has a commensalism relationship with fire coral (all credits to their pectoral fins).
+Hawkfish have a commensalism relationship with fire coral (all credits to their pectoral fins).

-The coral reef fish play a vital role in balancing the entire ecosystem, essential residents.
+The coral reef fish play a vital role in balancing the entire ecosystem, and essential residents.
 They act both as predators and prey, thereby negating the reef’s food web.

 Moreover, many fish from coral reefs are also considered great candidates for the aquarium trade.